Flowminder/FlowKit/docs/source/dev_environment_setup.md

 examples (illustrative particularly for file paths on Windows).

 !!! warning
     The project root contains an env file (`development_environment`), in which are default values for _all_ of the environment variables used to control and configure the FlowDB, FlowAPI, FlowMachine and FlowAuth.
-You will need to source this file, or otherwise set the environment variables before running _any other command_.
+You will need to source this file (`set -a && . ./development_environment && set +a`), or otherwise set the environment variables before running _any other command_.

 ## Option 1: Starting up all FlowKit components inside a dockerised development environment